This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Switching Circuit”.

 9. Signal to noise ratio of a frequency modulated system is better than amplitude modulated system.

 Explanation: Signal to noise ratio is the ratio of signal power to the noise power.
 It is often described in decibels.
 Signal to noise ratio is the ratio of signal power to the noise power.
 It is the measure of signal present with respect to the surrounding noise.
 It is directly proportional to the modulation index and thus it increases with modulation index.
 It is better for frequency modulated systems.

 10. What will be the effect on power if the distance between the sidebands and center frequency increases?

 d) power becomes twice of its previous value

-Explanation: If the distance between the central frequency and sidebands increases, the effective power decreases.
+Explanation: If the distance between the central frequency and sidebands increases, the effective power decreases as bandwidth increases.

 Sanfoundry Global Education & Learning Series – Analog Communications.